jotavare/unit-testing/README.md

 - [ ] Design a flow diagram of the project and the unit tests.
 - [ ] Create a CI/CD pipeline to automate the build and testing process, when code is pushed to the repository.
-- [ ] Create a random value vector function, to test the code with a custom range of values, sizes and number of times.
+- [ ] Create a `srand` vector, to test the code with a custom range, size and number of times.
 - [ ] Use a variable directly while building the project. `cmake -S . -B build -Dvector="1,2,3,4,5"`
 - [ ] Instead of symlink the latest version of Google Test, use a release version or fetch the latest version with `cmake`.
 - [ ] Currently, I have to build again with `cmake --build build` so the tests can be disabled/enabled.
 Find if this is the intended behaviour.